Ben Elton: Television

 Upon university graduation in 1980, Elton joined the BBC and became their youngest ever scriptwriter.
 His first television appearance came in 1981 as a stand-up performer on the BBC1 youth and music programme Oxford Road Show.
 His first TV success, at 23, came as co-writer of the television sitcom The Young Ones, in which he occasionally appeared.

-In 1983/84 he wrote and appeared in Granada Television's sketch show Alfresco, which was also notable for early appearances by Stephen Fry, Hugh Laurie, Emma Thompson and Robbie Coltrane.
+In 1983/84, Elton wrote and appeared in Granada Television's sketch show Alfresco, which was also notable for early appearances by Stephen Fry, Hugh Laurie, Emma Thompson and Robbie Coltrane.
 In 1985, Elton produced his first solo script for the BBC with his comedy-drama series Happy Families, starring Jennifer Saunders and Adrian Edmondson.
 Elton appeared in the fifth episode as a liberal prison governor.
 Shortly afterwards, he reunited Rik Mayall and Edmondson with their Young Ones co-star Nigel Planer for the showbiz send-up sitcom Filthy, Rich & Catflap.

-In 1985 Elton began his writing partnership with Richard Curtis.
+In 1985, Elton began his writing partnership with Richard Curtis.
 Together they wrote Blackadder II, Blackadder the Third, Blackadder Goes Forth, and a failed sitcom pilot for Madness.
 Blackadder, starring Rowan Atkinson, was a worldwide hit, winning four BAFTAs and an Emmy.

 Elton and Curtis were inspired to write Blackadder Goes Forth upon finding World War I to be apt for a situation comedy.
 This series, which dealt with greater, darker themes than prior Blackadder episodes, was praised for Curtis's and Elton's scripts, in particular the final episode.
 Before writing the series, the pair read about the war and found that:

 All the lead up to the first World War was very funny.
 All the people coming from communities where they'd never bumped into posh people and all being so gung ho and optimistic.
 The first hundred pages of any book about the world war are hilarious, then of course everybody dies.

 Elton and Curtis also wrote Atkinson's 1986 stage show The New Revue, and Mr. Bean's "exam" episode.

 Elton became a stand-up comedian primarily to showcase his own writing, but became one of Britain's biggest live comedy acts.
 After a regular slot on Saturday Live – later moved and renamed Friday Night Live – which was seen as a UK version of the US's Saturday Night Live, he became the host of the programme.

-In 1990 he starred in his own stand-up comedy and sketch series, Ben Elton: The Man from Auntie, which had a second series in 1994.
+In 1990, Elton starred in his own stand-up comedy and sketch series, Ben Elton: The Man from Auntie, which had a second series in 1994.
 (The title plays on The Man from UNCLE: "Auntie" is a nickname for the BBC.)
 In 1989 Elton won the Royal Television Society Writers' Award.

 Elton wrote and produced The Thin Blue Line, a studio-based sitcom set in a police station, also starring Rowan Atkinson, which ran for two series in 1995 and 1996.
 A prime-time family show with traditional format and characters, it won the 1995 British Comedy Award and both the public and professional Jury Awards at Reims.